krollobrocket/cision-block/readme.txt

 3. A single press release displayed in Wordpress.

 == Changelog ==

+= 2.2.1 =
+- Do not render anything if the feed is empty.
+- Add title attribute to img tag.
+- Change name of experimental template.

 = 2.2.0 =
 - Use Regulatory argument when fetching feeds.